yzmar4real/networkmonitoring/README.md

 Python3.6 and above

 ## Toolbox
-The toolbox includes multiple librairies to clarify the code.

-IOS_Master_Function.py: includes all functions relating to parsing the configuration excerpts and providing relevant data.
-Leveraging Genie Parsers to extract a specific output, and saving it to the database.

-IOS_Master.py: includes the final script run which contains relevant commands, and stores returned values into a CSV file.
+Main.py: includes the main script run which contains relevant code to connect to the devices highlighted in the testbed file and returns the outcome as a json file.

 ## Step 1 - Downloading - Option A Using a Docker Image